Summary

 Review the rules for the conditional mood on slide 7.
 Draw specific attention to the word clues as indicators to conditional sentences (if, may/might, can/could, and will/would).
 Students may be able to think of example sentences incorporating these words, similar to the example on the slide.
 Move to slide 8.
 Work through each example sentence slowly.
 For each sentence, ask students which phrase is the condition and which is the result that happened because of the conditional phrase.

-Sort the class into pairs, and hand a copy of the attached Conditional Mood Practice handout to each student.
+Sort the class into pairs, and distribute a copy of the attached Conditional Mood Practice handout to each student.
 Move to slide 9.
-Ask students to, with their partner, complete the first and second sections of the handout together.
+Ask students to complete the first and second sections of the handout together with their partner.
 This includes creating a personal definition for the conditional mood and creating three new sentences in the conditional mood.
 Allow 15–20 minutes for partner work.
-Then, once the class has finished, ask for several volunteers to share their personal definitions with the class.
+Once the class has finished, ask for several volunteers to share their personal definitions with the class.
 Then, ask for volunteers to share example sentences they created together.

 Move to slide 10.
 Ask students to complete the third section of the handout.
 Have students spend some time writing another five conditional mood sentence examples on their own.
 Once they have finished, you may choose to ask for volunteers to share their ideas with the class.